This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

 Dell G3 3500: Ports

 The Dell G3 3500 is equipped with HDMI connectivity ports, USB 3.2, SD Card slot, and a 3.5mm headphone-mic combo jack to cover all the basic features.
-The chassis’s bottom panel has two raised horizontal rubber to make sure the panel doesn’t touch surfaces and get a scratch.
+The chassis’s bottom panel has two raised horizontal rubber to ensure the panel doesn’t touch surfaces and get a scratch.

 The Dell G3 3500 is not for those who consider buying an entry-level gaming laptop.
 The laptop’s brilliant display with refreshing rate and crispy audio cannot be ignored.
 Also, with its single charge, the G3 can withstand at least 7 hours, and this laptop can perfectly fit into your bill if you are on a budget.